Ruan-pysoft/cpp_demo_kernel/README.md

 ## Licensing

+NB: Note that the copyright of the Bible quotations found in various places in the project as sample text belongs to _die Bybelgenootskap van Suid-Afrika_ (the Bible society of South Africa) and is taken from the Afrikaans 2020 translation.
+I in no way, shape, or form claim copyright over it, nor does the licensing of my code apply to it.
+I believe my use of these quotations falls in line with the permissions granted on the page containing the copyright info for the text in my copy of the Bible.

 This kernel is set free under the [Unlicense](https://unlicense.org/).
 This means that it is released into the public domain for all to use as they see fit.